masiuchi/movabletype/plugins/Markdown/Readme.txt

 more details.

-MT-Textile is a port of Dean Allen's original [Textile] [3] project to Perl and Movable Type.
+MT-Textile is a port of Dean Allen's original [Textile] [3] project to Perl and MT.
 MT-Textile by itself only translates Textile markup to HTML.
 However, if SmartyPants is also installed, MT-Textile will call on SmartyPants to educate quotes, dashes, and ellipses, automatically.
 Textile is Dean Allen's "humane web text generator",